Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 • The build only runs on one computer, and no one wants to touch it.

-• Bugs suddenly appear, even though “nothing has changed.”
+• Bugs suddenly appear, even though “nothing has been changed.”

-• Requirements pile up because every change requires too much clarification.
+• Requirements are piling up because every change requires too much clarification.

 Impact on Your Business